telstra/MessagingAPI-SDK-Java/README.md

 It takes an object with following properties as argument:

 -   `to`: The destination address, expected to be a phone number of the form `+614XXXXXXXX` or `04XXXXXXXX`.
--   `from`: This will be either "privateNumber", one of your Virtual Numbers or your senderName.
+-   `from`: This will be either one of your Virtual Numbers or your senderName.
 -   `messageContent` (Either one of messageContent or multimedia is required): The content of the message.
 -   `multimedia` (Either one of messageContent or multimedia is required): MMS multimedia content.
 -   `retryTimeout` (optional): How many minutes you asked the server to keep trying to send the message.